c0n0r421/garden-pip/README.md

 ## Running on Raspberry Pi

+Python 3.8 or later (including 3.11) is required to run Garden Pip.

-1. Ensure Python 3 and `pip` are installed:
+1. Ensure Python 3.8 or newer and `pip` are installed (Python 3.11 works):
    ```bash
    sudo apt update
    sudo apt install python3 python3-pip